ValerieThoma/ShoeBox-Project-full/README.md

 ## Code snippets:
-A route for 'blog home' checks database against user permissions.
-If user is admin, permission to publish or hide is granted.
+A route for 'blog home' checks the database against user permissions.
+If a user is admin, permission to publish or hide is granted.
 All approved blog posts are rendered.
 ``` javascript
 router.get('/blog', function(req, res, next) {
     var approved = false;